hallamlab/mlLGPR/README.md

 The description about arguments in the following examples are: *--load-prepared-dataset*: a true/false variable indicating whether to load datasets after applying stratified sampling approach, *--train-size*: a real number variable in [0.0, 1.0] indicating the training size, *--val-size*: a real number variable in [0.0, 1.0] indicating the validation size, *--binarize*: a true/false variable indicating whether to binarize data (set feature values to 0 or 1), *--penalty*: is the preferred choice of regularization (e.g. "elasticnet"), *--alpha*: is a real number variable indicating the amount of regularization to be applied (e.g. 0.0001), *--l2-ratio*: is a real number variable suggesting the elasticnet mixing parameter, with 0 <= l2_ratio <= 1 (e.g.  0.65), *--objectname*: is the name of the file that contains all necessary information obtained from PGDBs (e.g. "object.pkl"), *--X-name*: is the input file name (e.g. "synset_50_X.pkl"), *--y-name*: is the output file name (e.g. "synset_50_y.pkl"), *--file-name*: is the file name corresponding the training, validation, test datasets, *--usePossibleClassFeatures*: a true/false variable indicating whether to apply possible pathway features (PP) in training, *--useLabelComponentFeatures*: a true/false variable indicating whether to apply pathway to ec common mapping features (PC) in training, *--ospath*: is the location to the directory containing various object files, *--dspath*: is the location to the dataset folder, *--mdpath*: is the location to the folder containing the trained model, *--n-jobs*: an integer variable corresponding the number of CPU cores to be consumed for training or prediction (e.g. 1), *--nEpochs*: an integer variable corresponding the number of epochs to train mlLGPR (e.g. 3), and *--nBatches*: an integer variable corresponding the size of a single mini-batch for training/predicting mlLGPR (e.g. 1).

-The following examples can be executed using files provided in zenodo.
+The following examples can be executed using files provided in [Zenodo](https://zenodo.org/record/3821137#.XtdZ4zdKjeQ).

 #### Example 1
 To train mlLGPR using elastic-net with **load-prepared-dataset** option, execute the following command: